txoof/resume/README.md

 Ansible playbooks for configuring, deploying and managing Raspberry Pi devices.

 These playbooks make it easy to spin up a Raspberry Pi from a scratch image and install relevant tools and setup development environments.

 ### [epdlib](https://github.com/txoof/epdlib)

-EpdLib is a library for creating dynamically scaled screen layouts for frame-buffered devices such as e-paper/e-ink displays.
+EpdLib is a library hosted on [PyPi](https://pypi.org/project/epdlib/) for creating dynamically scaled screen layouts for frame-buffered devices such as e-paper/e-ink displays.
 Complex layouts are created by defining image, drawing or text blocks.
 By Using epdlib blocks makes it trivial to develop for different display resolutions as layouts are aware of their resolution and scale the blocks dynamically to match the available area at a given resolution.

 #### Example of scaled layout